mickem/nscp-docs/reference/windows/CheckEventLog.rst

     computer       Which computer generated the message
     customer       TODO
     file           The logfile name
+    guid           The logfile name
     id             Eventlog id
+    keyword        The keyword associated with this event
     level          Severity level (error, warning, info, success, auditSucess, auditFailure)
     log            alias for file
     message        The message rendered as a string.
+    provider       Source system.
     rawid          Raw message id (contains many other fields all baked into a single number)
     source         Source system.
+    task           The type of event (task)
     type           alias for level (old, deprecated)
     written        When the message was written to file
     count          Number of items matching the filter